-.
-In this comparison, we will compare Fidelity Go vs Wealthfront to see which robo-advisor is better.
+to acquire a true client experience.
+Here, we will compare Fidelity Go vs Wealthfront to see which robo-advisor is best.

 To start our comparison, we will take a look at the annual fees for both services.
 Cost is broken down into two separate buckets: the annual management fee charged for having an account and the annual fee charged for holding each ETF in the portfolio.
 Wealthfront is a better option with a 4.50 star rating over Fidelity Go's 4.00 star rating.